 Educational Objectives (PEOs)

-industries such as chemical, petroleum, pharmaceutical, biotechnology and
+spectrum of industries such as chemical, petroleum, pharmaceutical,

 Learning Outcomes (SLOs)

 The programme must demonstrate that by the time of